-Chris Lang’s drama sees the two detectives (played by Nicola Walker and Sanjeev Bhaskar) on a mission to solve decades-old crimes and find justice for the victims.
-In series three they’ll have another tricky case on their hands, this time involving the high-profile disappearance of a teenage girl.
+Screenwriter Chris Lang’s drama sees the two detectives (played by Nicola Walker and Sanjeev Bhaskar) on a mission to solve decades-old crimes and find justice for the victims.

-Walker and Bhaskar are set to return, but we’ll also be getting a fresh cast of suspects for them to interrogate – a “close-knit group of old school friends that have stood by one another through thick and thin.”
+Aside from Walker and Bhaskar, series three puts the spotlight on a “close-knit group of old school friends that have stood by one another through thick and thin.”

 Jennings is joined by Pirates of the Caribbean’s Kevin McNally, as James Hollis, a successful media personality with his own quiz show called Sixth Form Sense.

-Neil Morrissey will play Pete Carr, who he describes as a “sad, bad businessman”.
+Neil Morrissey stars as Pete Carr, who he describes as a “sad, bad businessman”.
 After an unsuccessful stint in Hong Kong, he’s back in the UK failing to make his fortune as an ISA salesman.

 The drama starts in London where the remains of Hayley Reid are found at a building site, buried under the central reservation of the M1 motorway.

-The police station and lab scenes are actually filmed at an empty mansion in Buckinghamshire near Slough.
+The police station and lab scenes are filmed at an empty mansion at Bulstrode Park in Buckinghamshire.